-James Williamson is an Economist with the Rural Economy Branch in the Resource and Rural Economics Division.
-As a researcher, James' principal areas of expertise include resource and environmental economics, and policy analysis.
+James Williamson is an economist with the Farm Economy Branch in the Resource and Rural Economics Division.
+As a researcher, James' principal areas of expertise include public finance and policy analysis.
 He has published articles on the valuation of water quality, tax policy and environmental exposure to hazardous substances, and environmental pollution fees and sustainability.
 He has also authored several book chapters on the economics of watershed restoration.
-At ERS, James conducts research on nitrogen fertilizer use intensification and water quality in the context of the Conservation Reserve Program.
-James also conducts research on agricultural land value and Federal tax policy.
+At ERS, James conducts research on Federal tax policies that affect rural America and the agricultural sector.
+He also leads the farm income and wealth statistics program.

-James has over eight years of experience in the Federal government.
-Previous positions held include Postdoctoral Research Fellow at the U.S. Environmental Protection Agency's Office of Research and Development.
-Prior to joining ERS, James served as an economist with the Joint Committee on Taxation in the U.S. House of Representatives.
+James began his career in the Federal government in 2003.
+Previous to joining ERS in 2008, he held a position as a Postdoctoral Research Fellow at the U.S. Environmental Protection Agency's Office of Research and Development, and served as an economist with the Joint Committee on Taxation in the U.S. House of Representatives.
+In 2012-13, James served as a senior economist on the Council of Economic Advisers in the Office of the President.

 James received a Ph.D. in economics from Syracuse University in December of 2003.
 He also holds a B.S. in business administration from the University of Vermont with a concentration in finance and economics.